LuizZak/Geometria/README.md

 [![Swift](https://github.com/LuizZak/Geometria/actions/workflows/swift.yml/badge.svg)](https://github.com/LuizZak/Geometria/actions/workflows/swift.yml)

-A collection of definitions and algorithms for working with 2- and 3- dimensional geometris in Swift.
+A collection of definitions and algorithms for working with 2- and 3- dimensional geometries in Swift.